GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 ##### Object-Oriented Programming

-Object-oriented programming introduced three new concepts that aid in the minimization of coupling:
+Object-oriented programming introduced three new concepts that greatly aid in the minimization of coupling:

 * [Encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)) - also known under the more
   general name: [information hiding](https://en.wikipedia.org/wiki/Information_hiding), which allows to hide module